Joalor64GH/Rhythmo-SC/docs/03 - adding-a-custom-language.md

 Name (Country):code
 ```

-So if you wanted to add German, it would look like:
+So, for example, if you wanted to add German, it would look like:
 ```
 Deutsch (Deutschland):de
 ```